StavC/WaCSim/doc/CustomAlgorithm.rst

      actuators:
        - name: P1
          decision_maker: custom_algos/tank_controller.py
-         dependent: T101  # Tank sensor that the algorithm will read
+         dependents: [T101]  # List of sensors the algorithm reads (REQUIRED)

-This ensures:

-- The dependent sensor ``T101`` is properly registered in the PLC's sensor list
-- The sensor value is available in the algorithm's input dictionaries
-- A synthetic control is created (so the custom algorithm runs at every iteration)

-**Configuration without Dependent Sensor:**

-If your algorithm doesn't need a specific dependent sensor (e.g., it uses time-based logic or multiple sensors):
+**Multiple Dependent Sensors:**

+You can specify multiple sensors that your algorithm needs:

 .. code-block:: yaml

    - name: PLC2
      actuators:
        - name: P2
-         decision_maker: custom_algos/time_based_control.py
+         decision_maker: custom_algos/multi_sensor_control.py
-         # No 'dependent' field needed
+         dependents: [T101, T102, T103]  # Multiple sensors

+This ensures:

+- All sensors in the ``dependents`` list are properly registered
+- Sensor values are available in the algorithm's input dictionaries
+- TWO synthetic TIME controls are created (at time 0 and at simulation end)
+- The custom algorithm executes at every iteration and overrides the time controls

 **Backward Compatibility:**